 - It must ship without known vulnerabilities

-- It must include an SBOM
+- It must include an SBOM, covering at least top-level dependencies

 - It must be resilient to attacks (e.g. DoS/DDoS)

-- It must receive ongoing security updates
+- It must receive automatic security updates, for at least 5 years

 - It must be tested regularly for exploitable flaws